 Leather: Anything from boots, to sandals and handbags.

-Blankets: Choose amongst the colorful blankets, perfect for a picnic once you are back home.
+Blankets: Choose amongst the colorful blankets, perfect for a picnic once you are back home or to add a bit of color to a room.

 Embroidery: You will find many options if you are looking for embroidered items.
 The little girl’s dresses are adorable.